-Incredibly, there are only 196 Japanese N64 games, meaning the country only received just over half of all 387 games released on the system.
+Incredibly, there are only 196 Japanese N64 games.
+This means the country only received just over half of all 387 games released on the console.

-Out of these games, a whopping 85 of them are exclusive to that region, meaning there are there are a lot of N64 games that many of us in North America and Europe never got to experience.
+Out of these games, a whopping 85 of them are exclusive to that region.
+That’s a lot of N64 games that North America and Europe never got to experience!

-We’ve compiled our list of the best Japanese N64 games based not only on how fun they are, but also how accessible they are to a non-Japanese speaking audience.
+We’ve compiled a list of the best Japanese N64 games based on how fun and accessible they are to a non-Japanese speaking audience.

 Susume!
 Taisen Puzzle Dama: Tōkon!
 Marutama Chō

 Released in 1998 as part of the long-running Taisen Puzzle-Dama series, Susume!
 Taisen Puzzle Dama: Tōkon!
 Marutama Chō is a head-to-head battle-puzzle game.

 The gameplay is similar to the Puyo-Puyo series.